What does the letter after my Medicare number mean?

 The Social Security number followed by one of these codes is often referred to as a claim number.
 Social Security assigns these codes once you apply for benefits.
 These letter codes may appear on correspondence you receive from Social Security or on your Medicare card.
 They will never appear on a Social Security card.

 For example, if the wage earner applying for benefits and your number is 123-45-6789, then your claim number is 123-45-6789A.
 This number will also be used as your Medicare claim number, once you are eligible for Medicare.

-Primary claimant (wage earner)
+Primary claimant (wage earner) - the most common code

-Aged wife, age 62 or over
+Spouse, Aged wife, age 62 or over

 Aged husband, age 62 or over